Combined Bachelor/Master Option for UF Undergraduates

 Combined Specific Requirements

-- Students must have completed 90 credit hours, including AP, IB and dual enrollment, before beginning the program.
+- Completed 90 credit hours, including AP, IB and dual enrollment, before beginning the program.

 |Start term||Deadline||Applicant can expect response by:||Admitted applicants must reply and submit professional development fee by:|